Skip to content

 TAAGGATCAGTGCCAAGCTCGT

-The "alt" keyword must appear in the middle and not at the end of the header.
+The "alt" keyword must appear in the middle of the header, not at the end.

 Example of formatted primer names from the ArticV3 SARS-CoV-2 sequencing protocol with alternative primers included